May 19, 2002: The day Serena Williams won Rome for her first title on clay

 On this day, May 19, 2002, 20-year-old Serena Williams edged Belgian Justine Henin in the final of the Italian Open to claim the first-ever clay-court title of her career.

-To triumph on red dirt just one week before Roland-Garros was a milestone for the American, who the experts considered as a fast-court specialist.
+To triumph on red dirt just one week before Roland-Garros was a milestone for the American, whom the experts considered to be a fast-court specialist.
 She had proved she was now a serious contender for the French Open title, which she would indeed prove shortly afterwards.

 The players : Serena Williams and Justine Henin

 • Serena Williams: the new phenomenon of women’s tennis

 Serena Williams, born in 1981, is the youngest of the Williams family.
 A few years earlier, her elder sister Venus, at the start of her career in 1997, had declared that her main rival for the world No 1 spot would be her younger sister Serena.
 At the time, tennis experts did not know whether she was joking or just being provocative.

 They soon discovered how serious Venus was when Serena Williams made her first professional mark the same year, in November, in Scottsdale.
 At the age of 16, ranked No 304, she came through qualifying and reached the semi-finals, beating No 7 Mary Pierce (6-3, 7-6) and No 4 Monica Seles (4-6, 6-1, 6-1).

 In 1998, she beat several top 10 players, including world No 3 Lindsay Davenport in the quarter-finals in Sydney (1-6, 7-5, 7-5), and reached the same round at several other events to end the season ranked No 20.